-In some cases, architectural design criteria may also be derived from additional Performance Models.
+In some cases, architectural design criteria might also be derived from additional Performance Models.
 These models are based on queuing theory and typically used for throughput analysis and identification of potential communication bottlenecks.
-Statemate should not be used for this kind of analysis.
-Rather, dedicated tools like SES Workbench are recommended.
+Rational Statemate should not be used for this kind of analysis.
+Rather, you can use dedicated tools such as SES Workbench.